Imaging magnetically driven astrospheres: a forward modelling approach

 The transition between the core and the wing lies at $e^{-x^2}=a_v/(\sqrt{\pi}x^2)$.

 The \lyalpha{} energy absorbed by the $i$-th \NH{} population in this cell is

-where $J(\nu)$ is the modeled stellar \lyalpha{} emission.
-Because $J(\nu)$ is fitted to the \lyalpha{} spectral flux density of $\alpha$ Cen as observed at Earth, we scale it by $\frac{D^2}{r^2}$ to obtain the flux incident on the volume element at distance $r$ from the star.
+where $J(\nu)$ is the modelled stellar \lyalpha{} emission.
+Because $J(\nu)$ is fitted to the \lyalpha{} spectral flux density of the host star as observed at Earth, we scale it by $\frac{D^2}{r^2}$ to obtain the flux incident on the volume element at distance $r$ from the star.